Realsoft 3D: Real 3D v2

 Version 2 was redesigned with a new source code base.
-It introduced ground breaking features - booleans, CSG primitives, b-spline curves, physically based animation simulation, morph based animation techniques and phenomenal rendered output.
-It took full advantage of the multi tasking abilities of the Amiga - allowing the user to continue editing a scene on another window while it rendered.
+It introduced groundbreaking features - booleans, CSG primitives, b-spline curves, physically based animation simulation, morph-based animation techniques and phenomenal rendered output.
+It took full advantage of the multi-tasking abilities of the Amiga - allowing the user to continue editing a scene on another window while it rendered.

 Microsoft Windows version was released in 1994.

 Real 3D v3

 Version 3.5 was released in 1996.

 It was the last version based on v2 architecture.
 Realsoft had started a new major development project around 1994.
-The project involved a complete software rewrite, new object oriented source code, platform independent design, modularity, and adoption of several other state-of–art development methods.
+The project involved a complete software rewrite, new object-oriented source code, platform independent design, modularity, and adoption of several other state-of–art development methods.

 Amiga version 3.5, which is also the last version for this system, is now freely available by AmiKit.

 Realsoft 3D v4

 Version 4 was released year 2000.
 Beginning with this release, Realsoft renamed the product to Realsoft 3D.

 It was released on multiple platforms, including Microsoft Windows, Linux and SGI Irix.

 4.1 trial version was released in 2001-02-21.
 Retail version was released in 2001-05-25.

 4.2 upgrade was released in 2001-07-19.

 Linux (Intel, AMD) and SGI Irix (MIPS) versions were released in 2001-07-24.

 4.5 was released in 2002-10-23, which introduced for example caustics and global illumination rendering features.
 Linux version was released in 2002-11-03.
 Irix version of 4.5/SP1 (build 26.41b) was released in 2003-06-03.